Pieniny Klippen Belt: Geological structure

 The Czorsztyn unit has the shallowest marine facies.
 Together with smaller continental slope units and the deep marine Kysuca unit it forms a continental domain called the Oravicum, which is geometrically equivalent to the Briançonnais microcontinent in the Western and Central Alps.

 Development

-Reconstruction of the older phases of development is not possible because of absence of pre-triassic rocks.
-The development of Pieniny Klippen Belt started on passive margin of European platform in Lower Jurassic with rifting and tectonic subsidence of Oravic unit.
-During the Middle Jurassic to Lowermost Cretaceous an elevated continental ribbon called the Czorsztyn Ridge evolved due to the thermal uplift and continental break-up at the southern side of the Czorsztyn Ridge.
-Rifting resulted in the opening of basinal area called the Kysuca basin or Vahic Ocean (South Penninic or Piemont ocean equivalent) to the south of the Oravic area.
-In the Upper Jurassic entire Oravic domain began to thermally subside.
-Since Lowermost Cretaceous time probably an asymmetrical rifting affected the area to the North of the Czorsztyn Ridge where a Magura basin (North Penninic or Valais Ocean equivalent) started to evolve.
+Reconstruction of the older phases of development is not possible because of absence of pre-Triassic rocks.
+The development of Pieniny Klippen Belt started on the passive margin of the European platform in Lower Jurassic with rifting and tectonic subsidence of the Oravic unit.
+During the Middle Jurassic to lowermost Cretaceous an elevated continental ribbon called the Czorsztyn Ridge evolved due to the thermal uplift and continental break-up at the southern side of the Czorsztyn Ridge.
+Rifting resulted in the opening of a basinal area called the Kysuca basin or Vahic Ocean (South Penninic or Piemont ocean equivalent) to the south of the Oravic area.
+In the Late Jurassic, the entire Oravic domain began to thermally subside.
+Since the earliest Cretaceous, asymmetrical rifting probably affected the area to the north of the Czorsztyn Ridge where the Magura basin (North Penninic or Valais Ocean equivalent) started to form.